Our Fruit Trees

 Sweet Treat Pluerry™

 The first of its kind, this taste test favorite combines the sweetness of a cherry with the summer fresh zing of a plum.
 Much larger than a cherry, this interspecific hybrid of multiple fruit species is prolific and precocious, ripening midseason to produce fruits that will hang on the tree for over a month.
 Predominantly plum and cherry, its lineage also includes peach and apricot.
 Flavor King Pluot® or a plum pollenizer such as Santa Rosa or Satsuma is required.
 Zone 6-9.
+Chilling requirement is 200-300 hours.

-Prunus - Pluot ®
+Prunus - Pluot®

-Dapple Dandy Pluot ®
+Dapple Dandy Pluot®

 Sold in stores as “Dinosaur Egg®,” the large, firm fruits of this interspecific hybrid of plum and apricot offer spicy, plum-apricot flavor and a good acid to sugar balance (17 ºBrix).
 Its distinctive skin color is pale green to yellow with red mottling.
 Take a bite to discover creamy pink, delicious flesh inside.
 The small spreading tree is an attractive landscape ornamental and very productive.
 Ripening late midseason, its pollenizers include Flavor King Pluot®, and plums including Santa Rosa, Catalina and Burgundy.
 Zone 5-9.

-Flavor King Pluot ®
+Flavor King Pluot®

 A favorite of farmer’s market shoppers, the uniquely sweet flavor of this unusual fruit commands attention in taste tests and is remembered.
 Resemblance to a classic plum is only skin deep – fragrant red and gold flesh is firm, juicy and sweet (18 ºBrix).
 Fruit holds well on the tree, ripening late midseason and staying firm for as long as two weeks after maturity.
 Pollenizers include Dapple Dandy Pluot® and Santa Rosa Plum.
 Zone 5-9.
+It has a chilling requirement of 400 or fewer hours.

 Prunus - Plum